torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 ## Image Variants

-As you can see in our `Containerfile`, the images we are using are the followings:
+As you can see in our `Containerfile`, the images we are using are the following:

 ### rust:bookworm